CDLUC3/N2T/README.md

 sudo cdlsysctl start unit
 ```

-Note: The service is installed as disabled and it needs to be enabled unit, but
+Note: The service is installed as disabled and needs to be enabled, but
 `cdlsysctl` doesn't allow that so needs to be done by an administrator, e.g.:
 ```
 sudo systemctl enable unit